User’s Guide to CGNS#

 Diagram showing CGNS layout of Elements_t boundary face nodes

-To add a flow solution to an unstructured zone, the procedure is identical to that for a structured zone.
+The procedure for adding a flow solution to an unstructured zone is identical to that of a structured zone.
 However, the Rind field for unstructured grids indicates additional points rather than planes.
-Example of Rind capability for unstructured grids is not covered here.
+An example of Rind capability for unstructured grids is not covered here.
 Considering the vertex and cell-center examples shown previously, the only difference for unstructured zones is that all arrays are one-dimensional (there is only one index), as opposed to three indices for 3-D structured arrays.
 A vertex solution indicates that the solution is stored at vertices or nodes.
 In the above example, there would be lists of 3213 data array items per solution variable.
 A cell center solution implies that the solution is stored at the center of each element.
 In the above example, there would be lists of 2560 data array items per solution variable.

 When writing boundary conditions to a CGNS file for an unstructured zone, one can follow the same general procedure outlined previously for a structured zone.
 In other words, the boundary conditions can be defined for point ranges or for individual points, where the points refer to nodes (vertices) of the grid.
 Coding would be essentially the same as that presented before, except that the points and/or ranges are now one-dimensional (there is only one index), as opposed to three indices for 3-D structured arrays.